plotly/plotly.github.io/_posts/3d/2017-06-26-3d-mesh-plotly.md

 meta_description: A tutorial on how to create a 3D mesh plot in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: 3D Mesh Plots in Chart Studio
+actioncall: How to make 3D mesh in Plotly's Chart Studio.
 actioncall-url: https://plot.ly/create/?fid=plotly2_demo:445

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/3d-mesh-plots/) or [R](https://plot.ly/r/3d-mesh-plots/).